zaun/entity-sprite-engine/docs/style.md

 ```

 ### Section banners in `.c`
 Use banner comments to structure files into predictable sections.
-Exact format:
+Exact format (100 characters long):
 ```c
 /* --- Section Name ----------------------------------------------------------------------------- */
 ```
 Common sections, in order:
 1. Defines
 2. Structs
-3. Forward declarations
+3. Forward Declarations
 4. Internal Helpers
 5. Lua Methods
 6. Lua Init
 7. C API
-8. Feature-specific API blocks (e.g., Tile/Flag API)
+8. Feature-specific API blocks (e.g., Tile/Flag/Watcher API)
-9. Watcher API

 Notes:
 - Keep headers for these sections concise and consistent with the examples in `map.c` and `map_cell.c`.
 - Sub-grouping comments (single line `// ...`) may be used inside a section to cluster related functions.

 ### Comment style
-- Private/internal functions (leading underscore): use brief, single-line comments with `///` above the declaration or definition.
+- Internal functions (leading underscore): use brief, single-line comments with `///` above the declaration or definition.
 Do not use multi-line Doxygen blocks for private functions.
   - Example: `/// Notify all registered MapCell watchers of a change.`
 - Lua metamethods and methods: prefix the `///` one-liner with `Lua:` to make intent clear (e.g., `/// Lua: __index metamethod for Map.`).
-- Public API documentation lives in `.h` and uses Doxygen blocks with `@brief`, `@param`, `@return`, and optional `@details`/`@warning` sections.
+- Public/Private API documentation lives in `.h` and uses Doxygen blocks with `@brief`, `@param`, `@return`, and optional `@details`/`@warning` sections.
-- In `.c`, public functions generally do not repeat the full Doxygen documentation; rely on the header.
+- In `.c`, public functions do not repeat the full Doxygen documentation; rely on the header.

 ### Header (`.h`) layout
 Order and structure: